Denver Mayor Michael Hancock Upset He Wasn't Able To Watch Nuggets Playoff Game Due To Dispute: 'Something Has to Give'

 DENVER (CBS4)– The Denver Nuggets held onto to beat the Portland Trail Blazers in a 120-115 thriller in Game 3 of the First Round of the NBA Playoffs.
-Unfortunately, many Nuggets fans weren’t able to see the game and one die-hard fan went to Twitter to voice his frustrations around the 4th Quarter of the contest.
+Unfortunately, many Nuggets fans weren’t able to see the game, and one die-hard fan went to Twitter to voice his frustrations around the fourth quarter of the contest.

 Searched everywhere fir the game!
 So unfair to fans, and the players that we can’t watch the @nuggets in game 3 of round one of @NBA playoffs!
 Something has to give in this three year standoff. #Showthedamngame